mylesv3/mylesv3/README.md

 ## Objective

 My goal is to transition into a Security Operations role.
-I am also expanding my knowledge of cloud architecture and AI.
+I am also expanding my knowledge of cloud architecture and LLMs.

 ## Skills